alphagov/govuk_publishing_components/docs/analytics-ga4/analytics.md

 ## Code structure

+We have two ways of running analytics code:

+- as modules attached to elements on the page e.g. the [GA4 auto tracker](https://github.com/alphagov/govuk_publishing_components/blob/main/app/assets/javascripts/govuk_publishing_components/analytics-ga4/ga4-auto-tracker.js) `<div data-module="ga4-auto-tracker">`
+- as code that runs on page load regardless of page content e.g. the [GA4 copy tracker](https://github.com/alphagov/govuk_publishing_components/blob/main/app/assets/javascripts/govuk_publishing_components/analytics-ga4/ga4-copy-tracker.js)

+For modules, our existing guidance on writing [GOV.UK JavaScript modules](https://github.com/alphagov/govuk_publishing_components/blob/main/docs/javascript-modules.md) should be followed.

-It is important that no analytics code runs until cookie consent is given.
-Code to be initialised as part of cookie consent should be attached to the `window.GOVUK.analyticsGa4.analyticsModules` object and include an `init` function, using the structure shown below.
+For analytics code that runs on page load, the following approach should be used.
+Code should be attached to the `window.GOVUK.analyticsGa4.analyticsModules` object and include an `init` function, using the structure shown below.

+When cookie consent is given, `init-ga4.js` looks through the `analyticsModules` object for anything with an `init` function, and executes them if found.
+This means that analytics code will not be executed unless consent is given, and gives a standard way to add more analytics code without additional initialisation.

 ```JavaScript
 window.GOVUK = window.GOVUK || {}